stevelad83/from-scratch-countries-of-the-world/README.md

+##Plan

+1. Make fetchCountries func in services
+2. Make useEffect func custom hook to grab and display countries and flags
+3. Make Main component to call useEffect to display countries and flags
+4. Refactor useEffect hooks into separate component
+5. Add filter/search functionality (Component?)

 Learning Objectives
 Use useEffect hook with a dependency array to retrieve data when a component first mounts Use useState to manage component state